MaxDiff scores

 Raw scores

-Raw scores in MaxDiff analysis represent the regression weights derived from a multinomial logistic regression model, typically using an HB MNL model.
-These scores are centered around zero, meaning their average value is 0 unless anchored scaling MaxDiff is used.
+Raw scores represent the regression weights from a multinomial logistic regression model typically utilizing a Hierarchical Bayes (HB) MNL model.
+These scores are centered around zero, meaning their average value is 0, unless anchored scaling is applied in MaxDiff.
 In anchored scaling, scores are positive for items preferred more than the anchor point and negative for those less preferred.

 Rescaled scores